-Accessible via car ferry from Vancouver’s Lower Mainland or by a scenic flight by float or airplane from the city’s harbor or Vancouver International Airport, Tofino is quite literally at the end of the road, with nothing to the west but the Pacific Ocean and Japan, 4,600 miles/7,000 km away.
+Tofino is accessible via car ferry from Vancouver’s Lower Mainland on a road trip west across Vancouver Island.
+Or by a scenic flight by float or airplane from the city’s harbor or Vancouver International Airport.
+Tofino is quite literally at the end of the road, with nothing to the west but the Pacific Ocean and Japan, 4,600 miles/7,000 km away.

-Tofino gets a lot of rain – more than 10 feet (3+ meters) per year – and its wild weather has created a popular winter storm-watching season.
-The shoulder seasons of spring and fall are ideal time of year to enjoy a slower pace of Tofitian life, while summertime makes the village come alive with visitors and families exploring Tofino with kids, walking or biking along the beach, surfing the ocean waves, and heading out for hikes, whale watching or the simple joys of exploring tide pools.
+Tofino gets a LOT of rain – more than 10 feet (3+ meters) per year!
+Its wild weather has created a popular winter storm-watching season.
+The shoulder seasons of spring and fall are ideal times of year to enjoy a slower pace of Tofitian life, while summertime makes the village come alive with visitors and families exploring Tofino with kids, walking or biking along the beach, surfing the ocean waves, and heading out for hikes, whale watching or the simple joys of exploring tide pools.
 This three days in Tofino guide will show that there is no shortage of active and fun things to do in Tofino.

 Visitors to the community will find a many accommodation options in and around Tofino.
 In town, Tofino Resort + Marina is in walking distance to the village, and its marina home to whale watching, pleasure boats and fishing charters.
 For luxury accommodation on beautiful Chesterman Beach, it’s the Relais & Chateaux Wickaninnish Inn.
 Other excellent options include Long Beach Lodge and Pacific Sands Beach Resort on Cox Bay, Middle Beach Lodge, and the newer, funky Hotel Zed.
 There are also quite a few Bed and Breakfasts, Airbnbs and VRBO house rentals to choose from in Tofino, and in the village of Ucluelet, 30 minutes to the south.

 Search for Hotel and Short-Term Rental Options